Task Master MCP server

 npm install -g task-master-ai

-# OR install locally within your project
+# OR install locally in your project

 npm install task-master-ai